Author: Kiersten White

 (I JUST REALLY LIKE BOOKS OKAY AND SOMETIMES THIS MAKES VERY WORDY AND FULL OF FEELS also I’m doing my best to make this review one that, while enjoyable, will not provoke sobbing??)

 Lada is vicious, audacious, and prepared to do whatever it takes to save her own skin.
-She’s angry, blunt and spirited.
-I wrote that The Chaos of Stars’ Isadora is the kind of person you’d want on your side in a fight, but Lada is a completely different kettle of fish.
-She’s the person you’d want to be as far away from as possible in a fight, because she’s probably there to beat you.
-She’s brutal, though perhaps not quite as heartless as she thinks she is.
+I wrote that The Chaos of Stars’ Isadora is the kind of person you’d want on your side in a fight, but Lada is a person you’d want to be as far away from as possible, because she’s probably there to beat you.
 She longs to see her childhood friend Bogdan again, has her curiosity piqued by new acquaintance Mehmed, and while she treats her brother Radu with the long-suffering sighs of someone fed up of her charge falling over and needing her to right them again, she does love him.
 Radu is the sun to her shadow, a welcome narrative relief who reveals secrets of his own.
 Mehmed is young, just finding his way around power, and may find that crossing Lada is a mistake not many would be brave enough to make.

 And I Darken is fantastic historical fiction.
 Compelling, detailed and full of drama, it’s a challenging and unusual read with a ferocious heroine and an accomplished narrative voice.
 I’d love to see more YA take on ideas as ambitious as this.
 One of Kiersten White’s best books yet.